Sound – the foundation of musical language.

 Music is the art of sound.
-With the help of sound, composers and performers are expressing thoughts, ideas, feelings, reflecting the harmony and the disharmony, the beauty and the ugliness, the happiness and the sadness present in this world.
+With the help of sound, composers and performers express thoughts, ideas and feelings that reflect the harmony and the disharmony, the beauty and the ugliness, the happiness and the sadness present in this world.

 Every epoch, every musical era has its style, its particularities, its aesthetics, its beliefs.
-How can you play Chopin and Mozart using the same color of the sound or the same type of phrasing?
+How can you play Chopin and Mozart using the same sound color or the same type of phrasing?
 Or, can you imagine playing the expressive Rachmaninoff and the sarcastic Prokofiev with the same attitude?
-Even modern music has its own unique kaleidoscope: what it would be like playing Stravinsky and symphonic rock with the same touché?
-Ok, maybe it would be original to play Stravinsky in a sympho-rock style or Bach with a touch of jazz (I’ll write more about the crossroads between classical and modern music in my future posts), but I’m sure you understand what I mean :).
+Even modern music has its own unique kaleidoscope: what would it be like playing Stravinsky and symphonic rock with the same touché?
+Ok, maybe it would be original to play Stravinsky in a sympho-rock style or Bach with a touch of jazz, but I’m sure you understand what I mean :).

-In order to be able to express all the diversity of the enormous universal repertoire, a professional musician has to know how to control the quality of the sound, regardless of the instrument he’s playing.
+In order to be able to express all the diversity of the enormous universal repertoire, a professional musician has to know how to control the quality of the sound, regardless of the instrument he plays.
 Piano is not an exception.

-However, we see so often pianists with excellent technical skills that are simply hammering at the instrument without thinking about the beauty of the sound, the meaning of a phrase, the concept behind a certain dynamic.
+However, we often see pianists with excellent technical skills that simply ‘hammer’ the poor instrument without thinking about the beauty of the sound, the meaning of a phrase, the concept behind a certain dynamic.

 There are many piano teaching methods.
 Each one has its strong and weak points.
-I have seen many times the following pattern: the student and the teacher get so involved in the process of overcoming technical obstacles, that they forget about the goal of their ‘quest’ – expression, meaning, music, art!
+I have seen the following pattern many times: the student and the teacher get so involved in the process of overcoming technical obstacles, that they forget about the goal of their ‘quest’ – expression, meaning, music, art!

 Achieving good technical skills is not the purpose of piano playing.
 It is just the means that will allow you to express that concept, that feeling ‘encoded’ by the composer in his work.
 Velocity and technique should always be subordinate to meaning and feeling – this is one of the most important principles of the performing art, no matter if we play piano, violin, oboe or we sing.